Frank Sinatra: 1953–1959: Career comeback and prime

-Later career (1960–1980)
+1960–1980: Later career

-Due to an obligation he owed to 20th Century Fox for walking off the set of Henry King's Carousel (1956), Sinatra starred opposite Shirley MacLaine, Maurice Chevalier and Louis Jourdan in Can-Can (1960).
-He earned $200,000 and 25% of the profits for the performance.
-Around the same time, he starred in the Las Vegas-set Ocean's 11 (also 1960), the first film to feature the Rat Pack together and the start of a "new era of screen cool" for Santopietro.
-Sinatra personally financed the film, and paid Martin and Davis fees of $150,000 and $125,000 respectively, sums considered exorbitant for the period.
-He had a leading role opposite Laurence Harvey in The Manchurian Candidate (1962), which he considered to be the role he was most excited about and the high point of his film career.
+Due to an obligation, Sinatra owed to 20th Century Fox for walking off the set of Henry King's Carousel (1956).
+He starred opposite Shirley MacLaine, Maurice Chevalier and Louis Jourdan in Can-Can (1960).
+Sinatra earned $200,000 and 25% of the profits for the performance.
+Around the same time, he starred in the Las Vegas-set Ocean's 11 (1960), the first film to feature the Rat Pack together and the start of a "new era of screen cool" for Santopietro.
+Sinatra personally financed the film and paid Martin and Davis fees of $150,000 and $125,000, respectively, sums considered exorbitant for the period.
+He had a leading role opposite Laurence Harvey in The Manchurian Candidate (1962), which Sinatra considered to be the role he was most excited about and the high point of his film career.
 Vincent Canby, writing for the magazine Variety, found the portrayal of Sinatra's character to be "a wide-awake pro creating a straight, quietly humorous character of some sensitivity."
-He appeared with the Rat Pack in the western Sergeants 3 (also 1962), and again in the 1964 gangster-oriented musical Robin and the 7 Hoods.
-For his performance in Come Blow Your Horn (1963) adapted from the Neil Simon play, he was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+He appeared with the Rat Pack in the western Sergeants 3 (1962), and again in the 1964 gangster-oriented musical Robin and the 7 Hoods.
+For his performance in Come Blow Your Horn (1963), adapted from the Neil Simon play, Sinatra was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.

-Sinatra directed None but the Brave (1965), and Von Ryan's Express (1965) was a major success.
-However, in the mid 1960s, Brad Dexter wanted to "breathe new life" into Sinatra's film career by helping him display the same professional pride in his films as he did his recordings.
-On one occasion, he gave Sinatra Anthony Burgess's novel A Clockwork Orange (1962) to read, with the idea of making a film, but Sinatra thought it had no potential and did not understand a word.

-In the late 1960s, Sinatra became known for playing detectives, including Tony Rome in Tony Rome (1967) and its sequel Lady in Cement (1968).
-He also played a similar role in The Detective (1968).
+Sinatra directed only one film, the anti-war American-Japanese co-production None but the Brave (released in 1965), which he also starred in and co-produced; he then starred in Von Ryan's Express (1965), another major success.
+In the late 1960s, he became known for playing detectives, including Tony Rome in Tony Rome (1967) and its sequel Lady in Cement (1968).
+Sinatra played a similar role in The Detective (1968).
+As Die Hard was based on the novel sequel to The Detective, the studio was contractually obliged to offer Sinatra the role.
+Sinatra, who was 70 years old at the time, declined.

 Sinatra starred opposite George Kennedy in the western Dirty Dingus Magee (1970), an "abysmal" affair according to Santopietro, which was panned by the critics.
 The following year, Sinatra received a Golden Globe Cecil B. DeMille Award and had intended to play Detective Harry Callahan in Dirty Harry (1971), but had to turn down the role due to developing Dupuytren's contracture in his hand.
 Sinatra's last major film role was opposite Faye Dunaway in Brian G. Hutton's The First Deadly Sin (1980).
 Santopietro said that as a troubled New York City homicide cop, Sinatra gave an "extraordinarily rich", heavily layered characterization, one which "made for one terrific farewell" to his film career.